Policies & Standards

 Web Content Accessibility Guidelines means the World Wide Web consortium recommendation, dated December 2008, entitled “Web Content Accessibility Guidelines” (WCAG) 2.0.

 This section covers the general requirements of the Integrated Accessibility Standards.

-We strive to remove barriers and addresses the current and future requirements of the Accessibility for Ontarians with Disabilities Act (AODA).
+TVO’s Multi-Year Accessibility Plan outlines a phased-in strategy to prevent and remove barriers and addresses the current and future requirements of the Accessibility for Ontarians with Disabilities Act (AODA).
 TVO will report annually on the progress and implementation of the plan, post the information on our website and will provide it in alternative formats upon request.
 The plan will be reviewed and updated at least once every five years.

 TVO will use accessibility criteria and features when procuring or acquiring goods, services or facilities, except where it is not practical to do so in which case, if requested we will provide an explanation.

 TVO will ensure that training is provided to all employees and regular fee-for-service staff on the requirements of the accessibility standards referred to in the regulation and on the Human Rights Code as it pertains to persons with disabilities.
 Training will be provided as soon as practicable.
 If any changes are made to this policy or the requirements, training will be provided.
 We shall maintain a record of the dates when training is provided and the number of individuals to whom it was provided.